Tiziana Life Sciences Announces Purchase of Shares by Chief Executive Officer

 BOSTON, Sept.
-09, 2025 (GLOBE NEWSWIRE) -- Tiziana Life Sciences, Ltd. (Nasdaq: TLSA) (“Tiziana” or the “Company”), a biotechnology company developing breakthrough immunomodulation therapies with its lead development candidate, intranasal foralumab, a fully human, anti-CD3 monoclonal antibody, today announced that its Chief Executive Officer, Ivor Elrifi, has purchased 193,848 shares of Tiziana common stock at a price of $1.65 per share in the open market.
+09, 2025 (GLOBE NEWSWIRE) -- Tiziana Life Sciences, Ltd. (Nasdaq: TLSA) (“Tiziana” or the “Company”), a biotechnology company developing breakthrough immunomodulation therapies with its lead development candidate, intranasal foralumab, a fully human, anti-CD3 monoclonal antibody, today announced that its Chief Executive Officer, Ivor Elrifi, has purchased 14,848 shares of Tiziana common stock at a price of $1.65 per share in the open market, correcting todays earlier press release.
+This brings his current purchased shares total to 193,848.

 About Foralumab